z88dk/z88dk/README.md

 The last step for installation is to set the ZCCCFG environment variable and your PATH appropriately.
 You can find that information [here](https://www.z88dk.org/wiki/doku.php?id=temp:front#installation).

 To verify that the install was successful, try some test compiles from the examples directories in z88dk/examples (classic c lib) and z88dk/libsrc/_DEVELOPMENT/EXAMPLES (new c lib).
+Note that zsdcc compiles with optimization turned high can be slow.

 ## USING Z88DK